 Dr. Tim Corn

 Tim qualified in medicine at King's College Hospital and went on to become honorary consultant and senior lecturer at the Institute of Psychiatry, London.
-For the past thirty years, Tim has worked in medical research in the pharmaceutical industry and has been involved in introducing twenty new medicines for rare diseases, the most recent being for childhood leukaemia.
-He holds a number of senior executive positions and currently sits on the Boards of two research-based organisations.
-This work has given him a broad understanding of working with teams from many disciplines, to serve the needs of people affected by rare conditions
+For the past thirty years, Tim has worked in medical research in the pharmaceutical industry and has been involved in introducing more than twenty new medicines for rare diseases, one of the the most recent being for childhood leukaemia.
+He has held holds a number of senior executive positions and currently sits on the Boards of several research-based organisations.
+This work has given him a broad understanding of working with teams from many disciplines, to serve the needs of people affected by rare conditions.

 Professor Gareth Evans